poga/spacer/README.md

 # Spacer

-Spacer is a package manger designed for microservices.
+Spacer is a dependency manger designed for microservices.

 ## Synopsis